senlizishi/nginx-post-lua/README.md

  ```
  In the header information, **Content-Type: multipart/form-data; boundary=
 ----WebKitFormBoundary7MA4YWxkTrZu0gW** specifies the format and boundary (split string) respectively, and uses the string specified by the boundary as the split in the body, which can be easily restored to the form of key:value.
-### Lua-resty-upload
-This uses the [lua-nginx-module](https://github.com/openresty/lua-resty-upload) provided by OpenResty to support Nginx Lua extensions.

 ### How to use
  ```
  location ~ ^/demo/(\w+) {